|

 killing herself?

-She apparently had no intention of serving a "life sentence" and
+She apparently had no intention of serving a life sentence and being finally

 Perhaps she wanted to be punished and being hanged fitted her own